peterDandersson/groupkmp/user-guide.md

 #### Courses

-On the courses page a teacher can view datails of the courses that they teach.
+On the courses page a teacher can view datails of the courses that they teach, and the students on each course.

 #### Take attendance